cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - Network view \u{27F6} graph of nodes (circles), with edges showing connections

 Limitations:
-- This is a simplified model of the blockchain, which means that // TODO: Justify the limitations of the blockchain simulator
+- This is a simplified model of the blockchain, which means that I will abstract the idea of blockchain and ignore a few details.
+For example, there will not be a handler for colliding blocks (forks) in the blockchain.
+This is because handling forks requires more complex consensus algorithms and network communication, which is beyond the scope of this project.
+Instead, I will assume that all nodes are honest and always extend the longest chain.
+Besides, I will also assume that there will be no attackers in the network, so I will not be implementing any security measures against malicious nodes.
+This is because implementing security measures would require more complex cryptographic techniques and network protocols, which are beyond the scope of this project.
 #pagebreak()
 === Usability Features
 This is my initial rough sketch on the graphical user interface (GUI) design of my blockchain simulator.
 It shows shows the user interface design of different sections of the platform, including the Introduction Page, Main Page, Users Page, Chains Page, Mining Page, Transactions Page, and the Settings Page.